VIA-Research/uPIMulator/golang_vm/README.md

 > **Note:** These structural requirements ensure seamless integration with uPIMulator's build and execution processes.

-# 🏊 Delving into the Host-side Virtual Machine
+# 🏊 Delving into the Host-Side Virtual Machine
 ## Host-Side Virtual Machine and Interpretable C Grammar
 The host-side virtual machine interprets host-side code written in a subset of C, eliminating the need for manual input/output data preparation.